-In Arizona, if you have a reasonable color of title on a rural property, you must live there for 3 years before claiming adverse possession (this is increased to 5 years for a property in the city).
+In Arizona, if you have a reasonable color of title on a rural property, you must live there for 3 years before claiming adverse possession or 5 years for a property in the city.
 However, if you have no claim or color of title, you only need to occupy the property for 2 years.
 This is an interesting shift from laws in most other states.

-While some states require that squatters pay property taxes in order to claim adverse possession, Arizona does not.
+While some states require that squatters pay property taxes claim adverse possession, Arizona does not.
 However, if a squatter is paying property taxes, they can choose a different route to gain ownership of the property.

 In Arizona, a squatter must pay property taxes for 5 consecutive years before they can file an adverse possession claim, and the process usually goes a lot smoother for a squatter who has paid property taxes.

 How to Get Rid of Squatters in Arizona